 - compete with native species for food and/or habitat

 - alter the habitat in which they live

 - carry diseases or parasites

 - increase the risk that already threatened species will become extinct, or displace native species from an area.

-In June 2012, the Norwegian Biodiversity Information Centre published the second edition of the Norwegian Black List of alien species.
+In June 2012, the Norwegian Biodiversity Information Centre published Alien species in Norway – with the Norwegian Black List 2012.
 This contains an overview of alien species recorded in Norway and an assessment of their impacts on Norwegian nature.

-Alien species are placed in one of the five risk categories shown in the table below, depending on how serious a threat they are considered to be to native species.
+Alien species are placed in one of the five impact categories shown in the table below, depending on how serious a threat they are considered to be to native biodiversity.
 Severe impact species are most likely to cause problems, for example by outcompeting native species or hybridising with them.

-The Biodiversity Information Centre has now registered 2320 alien species in Norway, and has carried out risk assessments for about half of these.
-In all, 216 species have been placed in the categories "severe impact" and "high impact".
+The Biodiversity Information Centre has now registered 2320 alien species in Norway.
+Risk assessments have been carried out for 1180 species capable of reproducing in Norway and 134 ‘door knockers’.
+In all, 217 species have been placed in the categories "severe impact" and "high impact".
 Severe impact species include the Spanish slug, American mink and garden lupin.

 What is Norway doing to control alien species?

 Prevention is better than control: it is easier and cheaper to avoid the introduction of alien species in the first place.
 This is why it is so important never to take plants and animals with you across borders unless you are quite sure it is permitted.